Squidly1408/Squidly1408.github.io/README.md

 ## Feedback

-If you have any feedback, please reach out to us at Squidly1408@gmail.com
+If you have any feedback, please reach out to me at Squidly1408@gmail.com